staceyatx/staceyatx-github.io/_posts/2015-09-09-typographic-discoveries.md

 ---
 layout: post
+title:  "Typographic Discovers"
+categories: jekyll update
 ---

-# Typographic Discoveries

 For our restaurant website redesign project, we were given our first assignment in choosing typefaces.

-Being that I have always loved typography and how it was my first step into the art world (friends used to pay me to make signs with names/quotes in cool fonts for them to give as gifts), I was really looking forward to the assignment and in all honesty, I figured it was going to be a breeze... then we learned about the purpose of font choices in UI Design. **Mind.
+Being that I
+have always loved typography and how it was my first step into the art world (friends used to pay me to make signs with names/quotes in cool fonts for them to give as gifts), I was really looking forward to the assignment and in all honesty, I figured it was going to be a breeze... then we learned about the purpose of font choices in UI Design. **Mind.
 Blown.**